 UNH Exchange programs will cost UNH tuition, technology fee and an administrative fee, which will be billed to your student’s Webcat account.
 Students will pay the cost of room and board directly to the exchange partner university abroad.

 UNH Approved programs costs vary significantly and are paid directly to the study abroad provider.
 Some programs are comparable to UNH tuition and some are appreciably more.
 The study abroad program provider will send an invoice directly to the student who will be responsible for organizing full payment directly to the provider.
 The study abroad program provider fee may or may not include a wide array of items such as tuition, course fees, room, board, sponsored field trips/excursions, insurance and/or international airfare.
 Be sure to read the fine print to know exactly what is included and what is not included in the program fee so that you and your student can budget for and are prepared to cover all necessary expenses.
-Your student will receive a Study Abroad Expense Form from the Center for International Education (CIE) to help keep track of this information in one place and provide the UNH Financial Aid Office the information they need.
+Your student will receive a Study Abroad Expense Form from the Global Education Center to help keep track of this information in one place and provide the UNH Financial Aid Office the information they need.
 Additionally, UNH will bill the UNH technology fee and study abroad administrative fee to your student’s account.
 Please refer to the financing page to learn more about managing the costs of studying abroad.